baseline-dev/docs/src/content/index.md

 Eventually, once we support a big party of services used by you, we will open Baseline to everybody.
 In any case, head over to http://baseline.dev and request an invite :)

-## Getting started with the Baseline CLI
+## Getting started with Baseline

-For more information on how to use the Baseline CLI, header over to our [dedicated docs](/getting-started/cli.html).
+For more information on how to use the Baseline Application, header over to our [dedicated docs](/getting-started/application.html).

 ## Baseline integrations